 On-screen he says, “To the women, the ‘T’ stands for tender.
 To the thugs, ‘T’ stands for tough.”

 But the toughness wasn’t just for the cameras.
 Mr. T had the toughest fight of his life when he was diagnosed with a rare T-cell lymphoma cancer.
 But the former A-Team star bounced back to great health thanks to his diet and faith.

 “My momma always told me to treat people right, eat good, live good and pray…and everything else will fall into place,” confesses Mr. T.

 The “tough teddy bear” insists his odd diet of chicken and peanut butter helped him build up his strength as he was fighting against cancer.
 He says, “I eat a whole rotisserie chicken for breakfast every day.
 It’s nice and moist from the health food store.”

 “Later, I have a peanut butter sandwich with a banana and some applesauce.
 All that helps to get me through the day.”

-Mr. T, who is no longer undergoing chemotherapy, says his diet has got him feeling so good that he’d like to jump back in the ring.
+Mr. T, who is 68 and no longer undergoing chemotherapy, and hasn’t been for over a decade, says his diet has got him feeling so good that he’d like to jump back in the ring.
 Below is an account of what he went through: